imagej/imagej.github.io/_pages/learn/faq.md

 *If you need to downgrade to avoid a critical bug, please [report that bug](/discuss/bugs) to the developers so that it can be fixed in a future version!*

--   You can change the version of [ImageJ 1.x](/software/imagej-1.x) used via the {% include bc path='Help | Update ImageJ...' %} menu item.
-This *only* changes the version of ImageJ 1.x—not all ImageJ components, [plugins](/plugins), etc.
+-   You can change the version of [ImageJ](/software/imagej) used via the {% include bc path='Help | Update ImageJ...' %} menu item.
+Note that this *only* changes the version of ImageJ itself—not any installed extensions.
+This command also works in ImageJ2, but only changes the version of the embedded ImageJ 1.x, not all ImageJ2 components.
 -   You can [switch to a different version of Java](#how-do-i-launch-imagej-with-a-different-version-of-java).
 -   You can [download a Fiji Life-Line version](/downloads#fiji).